hmTrend/neverStopVisit-mh-release/renderer/src/theme/README.md

    yarn create react-main my-chakra-main --template @chakra-ui/typescript && cd my-chakra-main/
    ```

    ⚠️ Currently there are (issues with the create-react-app)[https://github.com/chakra-ui/chakra-ui/issues/5804] in combination with react 18.
-If you have problems starting the app, you can add `// @ts-nocheck` to the first line of the `index.ts` file.
+If you have problems starting the app, you can add `// @ts-nocheck` to the first line of the `getFingerPrintTargetExcelOne.ts` file.
 This might solve the problems until react 18 works in the CRA for chakra-ui with typescript.

 2. Install the pro-theme